 Raw materials was chief among them.
 A massive wave of unprecedented price increases hit us which resulted in our total procurement bill for 2011 rocketing by approximately €1 billion, which we had mostly offset by the end of the year.
 Secondly, but no less significantly, the potent combination of the effects of the euro crisis, ongoing stagnation of the North American housing and construction markets and the gradual cooling off of the world economy had a negative impact on volumes and mix, particularly at – but not limited to – our Decorative Paints business.
 We were able to grow the company’s topline by 7 percent, but were disappointed that EBITDA fell 9 percent.

-While much of our energy was focused on combating the pressure on our margins, we stuck to our and did not lose sight of the importance of investing in the future.
+While much of our energy was focused on combating the pressure on our margins, we stuck to our Value and Values strategy and did not lose sight of the importance of investing in the future.
 I’d like to begin by highlighting a number of significant deals and transactions which we made during the year.
 Let’s start in India, where we opened our new Industrial Coatings plant in Bangalore in early 2011.
 We also announced our biggest ever investment in Latin America.
 Work has already begun on the €90 million Chemical Island, which will supply the world’s largest pulp mill in Brazil.
 In addition, we committed €140 million to upgrade our chlorine plant in Frankfurt to the latest membrane technology.
 This will not only improve our competitive position, but also significantly reduce our carbon footprint.
 In China, we earmarked €60 million to expand our Asian Automotive and Aerospace Coatings business, and we also acquired Schramm Holding AG and the coatings activities of its related SSCP business in Korea, which gives us a global leadership position in specialty plastic coatings.
 As the year ended, we finalized the Boxing Oleochemicals deal (which was completed in January 2012), gaining a leading position in the specialty surfactant sector in Asia.

 But 2011 was not only about investing and acquiring.
 It was also about innovation, which is key to delivering Tomorrow’s Answers Today.
 There are a few examples I’d like to mention in particular.
 In Powder Coatings, we achieved an important breakthrough when Interpon became the first ever full body monocoat powder coating to be used on a passenger vehicle in Europe.
 Meanwhile, Decorative Paints launched their low cost, high quality Discovery tinting machine.
 This technology will allow us to build our distribution faster and in a more competitive way, especially in high growth regions.
 More great innovation took place at our Surface Chemistry business, where we developed a new, highly versatile hybrid polymer technology platform which can produce a range of sustainable, biodegradable polymers.